Skip to main content

 A TOCTOU re-verification step ensures the digest of the opened file descriptor matches the digest verified during the trust check.
 This prevents a race where the file is swapped between verification and the fd injection.

-On macOS, instruction file patterns are enforced at the kernel level using Seatbelt rule specificity.
+On macOS, verified files are write-protected at the kernel level using literal Seatbelt deny rules.
 During sandbox profile generation:

-3. For each file that passed the pre-exec trust scan, a (allow file-read-data (literal "/full/path")) rule is emitted
+2. For each file that passed verification, a (deny file-write-data (literal "/full/path")) rule is emitted

 Verification Cache